qazer2525/LayoutLMV3/README.md

 Please find the model video explanation in the youtube - https://www.youtube.com/watch?v=bBwDTY38X58&list=PLeNIpK8NwtHtxa2wC1OcPb8RmQ9vy-Uav

+This is a fork of https://github.com/manikanthp/LayoutLMV3_Fine_Tuning, using Tesseract-OCR.
+The OCR can be swapped out for other OCR, as long as you follow the input format of Label-Studio, but requires abit of programming skills

 # Prerequisites:

 1. Python 3.9.* (use the installer not the embedded/portable ver)